jpype-project/jpype/doc/userguide.rst

    print(java.lang.System.getProperty('java.class.path'))

-This should list the absolute path to each of the jars that will be used for this JVMs lifespan.
-Each of the jars will be written out explicitly as the JVM does not permit wild-cards, thus.
-JPype has expanded each of them using glob.
-If an expected jar file is missing the list then it won't be accessable.
+This command will print the absolute path to each of the jars that will be used by the JVM.
+Each of the jars are written out explicitly as the JVM does not permit wild-cards.
+JPype has expanded each of them using `glob`.
+If an expected jar file is missing the list, then it will not be accessable.

 There is a flag to determine the current state of the JVM.
 Calling ``jpype.isJVMStarted()`` will return the current state of the JVM.

 Once the JVM is started, we can find out the version of the JVM.
 The JVM can only load jars and classfiles compiled for the JVM version or older.
-Newer jar files will fail.
+Newer jar files will invariably fail to load.
 The JVM version can be determined using ``jpype.getJVMVersion()``.